mikestuller/mikestuller.github.io/midiWorx.md

 Select the sending module (the Piano Keyboard) by tapping on its node.
 You'll see a ring of buttons appear around the node.
 Tap the "Connect" button (see below), then complete the connection by tapping the node of the receiving module (the Event Viewer).

 Now play some notes by tapping on the Piano Keyboard.
-You should see corresponding Note On and Note Off MIDI messages in the Event Viewer's control panel.
+You should see corresponding Note On and Note Off MIDI messages displayed in the Event Viewer's control panel.

 <figure>
   <img src="https://github.com/mikestuller/mikestuller.github.io/assets/97295847/fdfee1cc-f072-4f19-8c57-2c61026fb853" width = "200">